Your Cart

 Grains such as rice, quinoa and oatmeal are typically easy to break down and can provide energy and nutrients.

-Compared to other dairy products, yogurt and kefir are often tolerated better, plus they provide probiotics to help boost gut health.
+Compared to other dairy products, yogurt and kefir are often tolerated better.
+You can choose goat-based versions or even coconut if you're allergic to cow's milk.

 6. Soups and bone broths